vintasoftware/django-templated-email/README.rst

 Overview
 =================
-django-templated-email is oriented towards sending templated emails intended for use with transactional mailers (with support for MailchimpSTS), but as a default with a backend class which uses django's templating system, and django's core.mail functions.
-The library supports template inheritence, adding cc'd and bcc'd recipients, configurable template naming and location, with easy switching between backends/providers.
+django-templated-email is oriented towards sending templated emails.
+The library supports template inheritance, adding cc'd and bcc'd recipients, configurable template naming and location.

 The send_templated_email method can be thought of as the render_to_response shortcut for email.